MetLife moves past worst of pandemic as investment gains drive profit beat

-FinanceMetLife moves past worst of pandemic as investment gains drive profit beat

-MetLife Inc (MET.N) said on Wednesday the worst of the pandemic was behind it after the U.S. insurer beat Wall Street estimates for first-quarter profit, with large investment gains cushioning the hit from coronavirus-related claims.
+(Reuters) - MetLife Inc said on Wednesday the worst of the pandemic was behind it after the U.S. insurer beat Wall Street estimates for first-quarter profit, with large investment gains cushioning the hit from coronavirus-related claims.

 The New York-based insurer’s net investment income jumped nearly 74% to $5.31 billion on strong returns from private-equity investments.